 3. Low Ponytail

 For the easiest style of them all, I do love a good low ponytail.
 To make sure a low pony covers up an undercut, secure the hair tie right below where the undercut ends.
 Then jazz it up with a hair ribbon!
 This simple style only takes a minute and is great for lazy hair days.
-Finish the look with Suave Professionals Luxe Style Infusion Anti-Humidity Hairspray to keep the style in place.
+Finish the look with TRESemmé Volume Thickening Spray to keep the style in place and give it a little more oomph.

 With these foolproof hairstyles, you’ll never stress about how to grow out an undercut and hide the evidence of your shave!